 Very few foods have the power to trigger an argument like pizza.
 Whether it’s Neapolitan, deep dish, grilled, or coal-fired, everybody’s got an opinion about the ideal oven, dough, sauce and toppings.
 In the past 25 years, Toms River, New Jersey native Anthony Mangieri has forged his own exacting methods for creating Neapolitan-style pizza.
 He started in his parents’ kitchen and later graduated to his series of pizzerias, all called the same name: Una Pizza Napoletana.
 His latest incarnation resides in San Francisco’s SoMa neighborhood.
-On March 30, we met with Mangieri before he rolled up Una Pizza’s front door, and he shared some compelling insights that hint at why his pizza just might be the best on the planet.
+On March 30, I met with Mangieri before he rolled up Una Pizza’s front door, and he shared some compelling insights that hint at why his pizza just might be the best on the planet.

 Where did you make your very first pizza and how did it turn out?